 The meat of a Shamo still serves as a national delicacy.
 Like a Shamo pot or chicken for the military.
 During the 19th century, Sumo wrestlers consumed Shamo meat in the idea that it would make them more combative and likely to succeed in sumo matches.

 The term “Shamo,” which the Japanese people use as a generic term for gamefowls, is thought to be a Japanese derivation of “Siam.”
-The Kingdom of Siam was the original title for what is now the world recognize as Thailand, the nation from whence Asil and Malay fighting chickens originally came from and brought to Japan for reproductive reasons.
+The Kingdom of Siam was the original title for what is now the world recognized as Thailand, the nation from whence Asil and Malay fighting chickens originally came from and brought to Japan for reproductive reasons.

 Pure Shamo roosters were extensively developed in Japan with other indigenous chickens to create chickens with a big physique and a tremendous amount of meat for the menu.